bqplot

 plt.show()

-provides a way to create interactive choropleth maps as well.
+Our ninth and last chart type that we'll like to introduce is choropleth maps. bqplot provides a way to create interactive choropleth maps as well.
 We'll be utilizing the world happiness dataset that we had loaded earlier for plotting various choropleth maps.

-We first need to create simple mapping method which takes as input map data and then maps each id of the country to particular value like happiness score, life expectancy, corruption of that country. bqplot
+We first need to create a simple mapping method that takes as input map data and then maps each id of the country to particular values like happiness score, life expectancy, and corruption of that country. bqplot has a method geo() which is used to generate choropleth mapping needs a mapping from country id to its value to generate choropleth maps as its color parameter.

-We'll follow below-mentioned steps to generate choropleth maps with bqplot
+We'll follow below-mentioned steps to generate choropleth maps with bqplot:

-attribute of the map object.
-We also have set the default color value of grey
+• We'll then set this mapping from country id to value (like happiness score, life expectancy, corruption perception, etc.) as the color attribute of the map object.
+We also have set the default color value of grey when we don't find the mapping.

 """